Lunar rover: Planned missions

-Yaoki

-Yaoki is a moon rover created by Dymon.
-It will be launched in 2022 on Astrobotic's Peregrine lander.
-Yaoki will be the first lunar rover to be made and operated in Japan.

 Proposed missions

 ATHLETE

 NASA's plans for future Moon missions call for rovers that have a far longer range than the Apollo rovers.
 The All-Terrain Hex-Legged Extra-Terrestrial Explorer (ATHLETE) is a six-legged robotic lunar rover test-bed under development by the Jet Propulsion Laboratory (JPL).
 ATHLETE is a testbed for systems and is designed for use on the Moon.
 The system is in development along with NASA's Johnson and Ames Centers, Stanford University and Boeing.
 ATHLETE is designed, for maximum efficiency, to be able to both roll and walk over a wide range of terrains.

-Deep Space Systems

-On 29 November 2018, Deep Space Systems was included in the Commercial Lunar Payload Services program by NASA, which makes it eligible to bid on delivering science and technology payloads to the Moon, worth $2.6 billion in contracts over 10 years.
-Deep Space Systems is now considered a "main contractor" for NASA's payload program, and can sub-contract projects to other companies of their choice.
-According to NASA, Deep Space Systems will be proposing a small commercial lunar rover, to carry science payloads, in addition of their design and development services to the program.

-HERACLES

-HERACLES is a sample return mission by the European Space Agency, Japan Aerospace Exploration Agency, and Canadian Space Agency.
-The rover is made by the Canadian Space Agency and is proposed to be launched in 2028.

-Lunar Cruiser

-Lunar Cruiser is a vehicle being developed by Toyota with the Japan Aerospace Exploration Agency to explore the surface of the Moon.
-The name is based on the Toyota Land Cruiser.
-The vehicle is scheduled to be used in the late 2020s.
-The vehicle would include a robotic arm for various inspection and maintenance tasks which could be changed for scooping, lifting and sweeping.

-Luna-Grunt rover

-Luna-Grunt rover (or Luna-28) is a proposed Russian lunar rover.

 Lunar Polar Exploration Mission rover

-The Lunar Polar Exploration Mission is a robotic lunar mission concept by Indian Space Research Organisation and the Japan Aerospace Exploration Agency that would send a lunar rover and lander to explore the south pole region of the Moon in 2024.
+The Lunar Polar Exploration Mission is a robotic lunar mission concept by Indian Space Research Organisation and the Japan Aerospace Exploration Agency that would send a lunar rover and lander to explore the south pole region of the Moon in 2028.
 The Japanese agency is likely to provide the under-development H3 launch vehicle and the rover, while the Indian agency would be responsible for the lander.